 We now consider ourselves so busy that we schedule phone-calls not just in business but to friends and family, and no longer drop by on the off chance.

-Yet for all the pressure we may feel as we cram exercise, catch-ups and hobbies into our days and lives along with school run, dog walk, kids’ activities, we don’t appear to be deriving the equivalent sense of happiness in return.
+Yet, for all the pressure we may feel as we cram exercise, catch-ups and hobbies into our days and lives along with the school run, dog walk, kids’ activities, we don’t appear to be deriving the equivalent sense of happiness in return.

 Why should that be?
 Surely, if we are doing all these things, we should be happy?

 Well, it turns out happiness depends not on what we are filling our days with but what we are filling our minds with.

 Psychologists Killingsworth and Gilbert (1) found that we are happiest when our thinking and doing are aligned.
 When we do something but our attention is elsewhere, we are likely to be on a pathway to discontent.